 — Ask that the Lord will use this catastrophe for the spread of His gospel and the eternal salvation of many.

 Other ways to help

 Check with your church, association or state Baptist convention to find out how they are contributing to ongoing relief efforts in Turkey and Syria, your state and beyond.
 To contact your state convention for more information, click here.
 Or, for more information about Send Relief, click here.

-EDITOR’S NOTE — This story was written by Ken Camp and originally published by the Texas Baptist Standard, with reporting by The Baptist Paper.
+EDITOR’S NOTE — This story was written by Ken Camp and originally published by the Baptist Standard, with reporting by The Baptist Paper.